jasonlaubb/Matrix-AntiCheat/README.md

 Made by: jasonlaubb

-Require Hoilday Creator Feature and Beta API to make it work
+Require Hoilday Creator Feature and Beta API to make it work!

 Change config in ./scripts/data/config.js